 Skip to main content

-I’d been holding on to my aging Samsung A32 as my work phone for longer than I should have.
-My main device has been the iPhone 16, but with Apple’s new iPhone Air finally in hand, my plan is simple: the Air becomes my personal phone, while the 16 shifts over to work duty.
+I’d been holding on to my aging Samsung A32 as a work phone for too long.
+My main device had been the iPhone 16, but with the launch of the iPhone Air, my plan seemed perfect: the Air would become my personal phone, and the 16 would move to work duty.

 The Bigger Picture